Why Classical Certification is Impossible in a Quantum World: Introduction

-We show here that classical certification cannot be guaranteed by quantum protocols for mistrustful cryptographic tasks.
-Our argument applies both to non-relativistic protocols and to protocols using relativistic signalling constraints.
-It is much simpler than (and supersedes) an earlier argument applying to the particular case of bit commitment \cite{akbccc}.
+Classical classification would certainly be desirable in many contexts: by taking these intrinsically quantum options away from Alice one could ensure that the quantum protocol precisely replicates a known classical task.
+However, we give here a simple argument to show that classical certification cannot be guaranteed by quantum protocols for mistrustful cryptographic tasks.
+This argument applies both to non-relativistic protocols and to protocols using relativistic signalling constraints.
+It is simpler than and supersedes an earlier argument applying to the particular case of bit commitment \cite{akbccc}.